sarojbhattarai-2046/dashboard/README.md

 ## ERD Design Considerations

 The design of the Entity-Relationship Diagram (ERD) is influenced by several factors, such as the number of rules, the frequency of database reads and writes, and the overall complexity of the data model.
-Given the assumption of a manageable number of rules, the following initial design was proposed:
+Given the assumption of a manageable number of rules, the original design should work fine but if there are many rules for which we need to create table then may be it's not feasible.
+I think we could add follwoing entities instead of rule specific ones;

-### Proposed ERD Entities

 1. **Rule**:
    - **Attributes**: `rule_id`, `name`, `description`